gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 ## Chapter XX: The martyrdom of St. Thomas

-Raymond pursuing his journey and having arrived at court with the earl's letter, the king received him with great cold ness, and being as usual much occupied with business, deferred his reply.
+Raymond pursuing his journey and having arrived at court with the earl's letter, the king received him with great coldness, and being as usual much occupied with business, deferred his reply.

 About that time, Thomas, archbishop of Canterbury, in England, perished by the hands of impious men, to the dismay of the great men of the realm, both lay and clerical; after having undergone the